Chamber Coaches

 Image credit: Sil Azevedo

-Master Chamber Coach: Nathan Olson
+Chamber Coach: Nathan Olson

 A native of Berkeley, California, violinist Nathan Olson began his appointment as Co-Concertmaster with the Dallas Symphony Orchestra in September 2011.
 He has served as Adjunct Faculty at Southern Methodist University and the University of North Texas.
 A graduate of the Cleveland Institute of Music’s prestigious Concertmaster Academy, Nathan studied with William Preucil and Paul Kantor.
 Currently Concertmaster of the Breckenridge Music Festival, he has participated in the Mainly Mozart Festival, the Bravo Vail Music Festival and the Amelia Island Chamber Music Festival.